-(1) Business (section 5 below) 48.5 cents per mile (2) Charitable contribution (section 7 below) 14 cents per mile
+(2) Charitable contribution (section 7 below) 14 cents per mile

-(3) Medical and moving (section 7 below) 20 cents per mile
+(3) Medical and moving (section 7 below) 19 cents per mile

 .02 Determination of standard mileage rates.
 The business and medical and moving standard mileage rates reflected in this revenue procedure are based on an annual study of the fixed and variable costs of operating an automobile conducted on behalf of the Service by an independent contractor.
 The charitable contribution standard mileage rate is provided in § 170(i) of the Internal Revenue Code.

 SECTION 3.
 BACKGROUND AND CHANGES